Reading Time: 3 minutes

 An unexpectedly colourful room sits in the corner of a quiet compound in Nondipara, Banasree.
 But the room is anything but quiet.

 Happy, indistinct clamour of children hit the ears, and those from the neighbouring houses gather to peek into the small window.
-Inside, children have formed a circle, following the instructions of their khelar shathi.
+Inside, children have formed a circle, following the instructions of their ‘khelar shathi’ (play mate).

 The play leader announces that it’s now story time.
 “Are You My Mother?” is on today’s list, and so they begin.
 The children respond every time a new character makes an appearance.
 “That’s a dog!” they all yell in unison.
 They’ve read this book before.

-Since 2015, BRAC Institute of Educational Development (BIED) has launched over 300 play labs throughout the country.
+Since 2015, BRAC Institute of Educational Development has launched over 300 Play Labs throughout the country, to make play-based learning accessible for children in low-income communities.
 Using low-cost, locally sourced, and environmentally friendly materials, these spaces are built to emphasise learning through play.
-They are targeted towards pre-primary school children, with play models set for kids aged 1-3, 3-4, and 4-5.
+They are targeted towards pre-primary school children, with play models set for children aged 1-3, 3-4, and 4-5.

 Just like how nutritious food is crucial in the first year of children’s health, exposure to the world around them is as important to their mental development in the early years.
 Research shows that play contributes to children’s physical, social, cognitive, and emotional wellbeing, and allows children to be more creative and innovative.

-Play labs aren’t just helping the children – they’re helping transform how we think about play.
-Communities where play labs operate weren’t always so accommodating towards the idea of sending children to play centres.
-It took a lot of engagement with parents and community members for them to understand the impact and importance of play on children’s development.
+Play labs aren’t just helping the children – they’re helping transform how communities think about play.
+Communities where Play Labs operate weren’t always so accommodating towards the idea of sending children to play centres – play time is usually associated with idleness.
+Through continuous engagement with parents and community members, BRAC supports them to understand the impact and importance of play on children’s development.

 Another mother proudly shares a story of her daughter on a swing: “When I saw her friend push the swing quite hard, my heart started beating faster.
-But she only told her to keep going!
-I can’t express how happy I was, watching my little girl grow up to be so full of confidence.”
+But she only told her to keep going.
+I can’t express how happy I was, watching my daughter grow up to be full of confidence.”